Wholesale Rates + Ultra Low Lender Fees Save You Thousands!

 Safe Check Pre-Qualification

 Are you in the beginning stages of your home search?
-Not sure how much home you can afford?
+Unsure of how much home you can afford?
 It’s time to get pre-qualified.
-Once you complete our application, we’ll analyze your qualifications, run a free “soft” credit report that won’t impact your credit score, and send you a preliminary financing scenario with detailed information about potential housing payments and closing costs.
-At this stage, you are welcome to check your own credit at www.freecreditreport.com and provide us with your score.
-While we don’t issue a pre-approval letter without a credit check an income verification, getting pre-qualified will help ensure you’re on the right track when you’re ready to start shopping for a home.
+Once you complete our application, we’ll analyze your qualifications, run a free “soft” credit report that won’t impact your credit score (or result in a trigger lead), and send you a preliminary financing scenario with detailed information about potential housing payments and closing costs.
+While we don’t issue a fully underwritten pre-approval letter without a credit check or asset and income verification, getting pre-qualified will help ensure you’re on the right track when you’re ready to start shopping for a home.

 Fully Underwritten Pre-Approval

 When it’s time to get serious about your search, it’s pre-approval time.
 First, we will order a “hard” credit report for all loan applicants and verify your income.
-Then, we take the next step and submit your completed file to underwriting for full credit approval.
+Then, we take the next step and submit your completed file to Fannie or Freddie’s automated underwriting system for approval.
 Only then will we issue a certified pre-approval letter.
-A fully underwritten pre-approval will give you the peace of mind you need to enter into a sales contract and make your offer stand out in the competition.
-No worries that your loan will be denied at the last minute, and your loan can close more quickly – often as quickly as cash transactions!
+Our pre-approvals give you the peace of mind you need to enter into a sales contract and make your offer stand out in the competition.

 Lock Your Rate

 Once you’ve found a house and are under contract, we’ll compare mortgage interest rates and terms, help you choose the offer that best fits your needs, and lock your interest rate.
+We’ll show you both lender paid and borrower paid compensation options and help you decide what works best for you.
 You can expect us to be fully transparent throughout the process.
-We can even share our screen so you can see watch us work while we generate your quotes.
 And -assuming we have all the information we need about your transaction – we can often deliver a formal Loan Estimate to you on the spot!
-No three-day wait that puts you at risk and holds up your transaction.

 You submitted basic documents during the pre-approval process; we’re probably going to need more.
 We can often import documents directly from your banks and elsewhere into your loan file.
 Easy peasy – and highly secure!
 Once we have everything we need, we order your appraisal and send your file to a licensed, third-party processor for final verifications and underwriting.
 We’ll be monitoring the progress of your loan and safeguarding your transaction every step of the way to ensure nothing falls through the cracks and there are no last minute, unpleasant surprises.